Caregiving: Respite & Adult Day Care

 When deciding to investigate adult day care options, the first step is to locate centers in your area.
 Local churches or a senior center generally can provide information on adult day care centers.
 In addition, some assisted living and nursing home facilities offer adult day care services.

-Once the area centers have been located, call the centers and ask them to mail you information about the center, such as eligibility requirements, sample menus, activity calendars, and the application process.
+Once the area centers have been located, call the centers and ask them to contact you with information about the center, such as eligibility requirements, sample menus, activity calendars, and the application process.
 Once you have received the information, other things to look for include:

 - How long the center has been in operation